2020 Formula One World Championship: Calendar

 Twenty-two Grands Prix were originally scheduled for the 2020 World Championship.
 However, the COVID-19 pandemic resulted in numerous race cancellations and postponements.
 A rescheduled calendar consisted of seventeen Grands Prix, nine from the original 2020 calendar and eight other Grands Prix, while the other thirteen original 2020 races were cancelled.
 This also meant that the season started with two races in Austria, and later on in the season there were also two races at Silverstone Circuit along with two races at Bahrain International Circuit.
 Each race is the minimum number of laps that exceeds a total distance of 305 km.
 Under the sporting regulations, a minimum of eight races must take place for the season to be considered a championship.
+As a result of the cancellations and changes, no round was held in North America for the first time since 2009 and no round was held in the Americas for the first time since the championship's inception in 1950.

+Cancelled Grands Prix

-The following rounds were included on the original calendar published by the World Motor Sport Council, but were cancelled in response to the COVID-19 pandemic:
+The following rounds were included on the original calendar published by the World Motor Sport Council but were cancelled in response to the COVID-19 pandemic:

 Changes from the 2019 calendar to the original 2020 calendar

 After purchasing the commercial rights to the sport from CVC Capital Partners in January 2017, Liberty Media announced plans to expand the Formula One calendar using a concept they termed "destination races" and modelled on the Singapore Grand Prix.
-Under the "destination races" model, Grands Prix would be established in or near key tourist destinations and integrate racing, entertainment and social functions with the aim of making the sport more accessible and appealing to a wider audience.
+Under the "destination races" model, Grands Prix would be established in or near key tourist destinations and integrate racing, entertainment and social functions.
 Several countries and venues announced plans to bid for a Grand Prix, with two bids being successful: